arsalanshahid98/Carla_Auto_braking_System/README.md

     print(f"Number of GPUs available: {torch.cuda.device_count()}")
     print(f"GPU Name: {torch.cuda.get_device_name(0)}")
 ```
-3. Check your Carla installation via jupyter, first start your CarlaUnreal.exe (or any version equivalent), once you are in spectator mode and can move around as a spectator, type the following in jupyter and run:
+3. Check your Carla installation via jupyter, first start your CarlaUnreal.exe (or any version equivalent), once you are in spectator mode and can move around as a spectator, The above code should connect to carla simulator and atleast move or change the camera location which indicates successful connection, type the following in jupyter and run:
 ```python
 Import carla
 Import random